“Where he goes, you cannot follow, for it is a place in the depths of darkness, barely illuminated by the Spirit.

 A black hole, a soundless century-long existence few ever return from, few can ever bare.

-2019 and 2018 International Book Awards Finalist ~ Best New Non-Fiction, Self-Help: Relationships, and Health: Women’s Health, and 2019 Living Now Book Awards Bronze Medalist for Relationships/Marriage
+2019 International Book Awards Finalist for Best New Non-Fiction, Self-Help: Relationships, and Health: Women’s Health

 (New Words Publishing, LLC)

 Words | Music Patty Wain Smith